Updated September 3, 2021

 What this ends up with is a group of animals which have had strong selection for the genes that allow them to tolerate, and even enjoy the presence of humans.
 We end up with animals born to like being with us.

 So now for the negative side.
-The picture at the top shows my recent British Small Animal Veterinary Association magazine article on diseases of sugar gliders.
+My recent British Small Animal Veterinary Association magazine has an article on diseases of sugar gliders.
 I have heard of these being kept as pets in the US ( where anything goes it seems) but this is the first I’ve heard of the UK.
 This is an Australian native, probably originally illegally exported.
 So I rang the local pet shop here in Adelaide and was told, ‘yes, we can sell you a Sugar glider, you just need a basic permit.
 I almost fell off my chair.

 Although this is not actually illegal, it is certainly unethical.
 Here we have a marsupial with very complex feeding and housing requirements, limited adaptation to human contact who is very unlikely to be well cared for.
 In South Australia, the keeping of native mammals is not permitted except when they are rescued from the wild and cannot be released, but Sugar gliders and Hopping mice are excepted.